-1. From the Windows 95 start menu, click Start \rightarrow Eject PC.
-Wait to click OK before physically undocking your computer.
-If you are using Windows NT, Shut Down the computer by clicking Start → Shut Down.
+1. From the Windows 95 or Windows 98 start menu, click Start → Eject PC.
+The computer will initiate Suspend and you can safely undock the computer.
+If you are using Windows NT, Shut Down the computer by clicking Start $\rightarrow$ Shut Down.